baobuiquang/COVID-19-Virus-Analysis-and-Diagnosis/README.md

 ## COVID-19 Virus Analysis and Diagnosis

-##### COVID-19 (Sars Cov 2) virus spread analysis using Python and diagnosis from radiography using machine learning model.
+##### COVID-19 (Sars Cov 2) virus spread analysis using Python and diagnosis from radiography using machine learning model

 ⚠ This research is intended for **educational purposes only**.
 Please do not use the results without real clinical researches!